 Our toolkit currently supports two stereo video sources: the PICO 4 Ultra headset and the ZED Mini camera.
-The PICO 4 Ultra operates as a standalone solution, whereas the ZED Mini requires connection to an external computing platform—such as a Windows or Linux PC, or an NVIDIA Orin device—to enable video streaming.
+The PICO 4 Ultra operates as a standalone solution, whereas the ZED Mini requires connection to an external computing platform, such as a Windows or Linux PC, or an NVIDIA Orin device, to enable video streaming.
 When using the PICO 4 Ultra, operators benefit from a homogeneous visual experience, as both display and capture are provided through the same hardware platform.

 To achieve stereoscopic vision, we implemented a custom shader that adjusts the interpupillary distance and sets the focal point at approximately 3.3 feet.
-This configuration provides enhanced three-dimensional depth perception, a distance considered optimal for teleoperation tasks, although it comes at the cost of sacrificing far-distance depth accuracy.
+This configuration provides enhanced three-dimensional depth perception at a distance suitable for manipulation tasks based on our experimental experience, although it comes at the cost of sacrificing far-distance depth accuracy.

 Our empirical observations indicate that the PICO 4 Ultra delivers superior visual quality compared to the ZED Mini, particularly in terms of tone reproduction, brightness, color accuracy, and dynamic range.
 Additionally, the PICO 4 Ultra offers a more balanced field of view (FOV), with horizontal and vertical angles of approximately 76.35° and 61.05°, respectively, compared with the 82° horizontal and 52° vertical FOV of the ZED Mini.